 How many students does a class typically have?

-Due to the nature of experiential learning offered all class size are small.
-There are 8 to 16 learners in each class.
+Due to the nature of experiential learning offered all class sizes are small.
+There are 12 to 24 learners in each class.
 This ensures each learner is valued and seen, heard, appreciated and challenged/supported in this intimate learning environment.

 How much one-on-one time with instructors can students expect?

 Modules are usually 30-hour class contact, and tutors are approachable at any time for feedback or further support.
 A designated Programme Leader and a core tutor support all groups.
 These two tutors, in particular the Programme Leader are in constant contact with learners and journey with them from admission interview to graduation ceremony.